Best Anti-Ransomware Programs in 2026: Expert Tested

 intego.com

-In addition to its robust ransomware protection, Intego offers a range of extra security features to enhance your online safety.
-The NetBarrier firewall keeps your device secure by monitoring incoming and outgoing traffic and blocking unauthorized connections.
-Its web protections are excellent, and it has some of the best parental controls on the market.
-The VPN is good too, but it’s sold separately, which is a disappointment since other top antiviruses (Norton and Bitdefender, for example) have bundled VPNs for extra security.
+In addition to its robust ransomware protection, Intego ONE offers a range of extra security features to enhance your online safety.
+The Firewall keeps your device secure by monitoring incoming and outgoing traffic and blocking unauthorized connections.
+The VPN is good too, but it’s quite basic.

-Intego’s plans are a bit pricey, but there just aren’t any other Mac antiviruses that can compete.
+Intego ONE’s plans are a bit pricey, but there just aren’t any other Mac antiviruses that can compete.
 (There is an Intego antivirus for Windows, but I’d argue that any other antivirus on this list is better if you’re only covering Windows devices).
-Intego’s Mac Internet Security X9 package costs just $19.99 / year for 1 device but only comes with a scanner, real-time protection, and a firewall.
-The Mac Premium Bundle X9 gives you parental controls and system cleanup tools, and it covers up to 5 devices for $34.99 / year.
+Intego ONE’s Essential package costs $56.24 / year for 1 device but only comes with a scanner, real-time protection, and a firewall.
+The Complete plan adds the VPN and system cleanup tools for $112.49 / year.

 Bottom Line:

-Intego is one of the few antiviruses that builds on Mac’s already solid antivirus.
+Intego ONE is one of the few antiviruses that builds on Mac’s already solid antivirus.
 Its malware scanner caught 100% of the ransomware (and trojans, viruses, rootkits, etc.) on my device, making it the best antivirus I’ve ever tested for Mac.
-The customizable firewall is also great for extra network protection, and Intego’s web protection will prevent you from accidentally downloading ransomware on your device.
+The customizable firewall is also great for extra network protection.
 If you have a Mac, it’s my clear recommendation — but since it has a 30-day money-back guarantee, you don’t have to take my word for it.
 You can try it out for yourself, risk-free.

 Bonus.
 Avira — Comprehensive Ransomware Security (With the Best Free Antivirus Plan)